browserengineering/book/book/visual-effects.md

 and not something required by any specific web API.
 However, the web does define the concept of a [*stacking context*][stacking-context], which is related.
-A stacking context is technically a mechanism to define groups and ordering during paint, and stacking contexts need not come with a surface (e.g. ones created via [`z-index`][z-index] do not).
+A stacking context is technically a mechanism to define groups and ordering during paint, and stacking contexts need not correspond to a surface (e.g. ones created via [`z-index`][z-index] do not).
 However, for ease of implementation, all visual effects in CSS that generally require surfaces to implement are specified to go hand-in-hand with a stacking context, so the tree